jjpe/deltoid/README.md

 There are some limitations to this library:

 1. Unions are not supported.
-Only `struct`s and `enum`s are supported.
+Only `struct`s and `enum`s are currently supported.

-2. The derive macro can be used on simple generic types, but types making use of advanced generics are not supported.
+2. The derive macro tries to accommodate generic types, but for types making use of advanced generics a manual implementation is generally recommended because it allows for finer control.
-      In such cases, it is better to manually implement the `Deltoid` trait for your type.